kmshambhavi-coder/Chronical-soar/Playbooks/Default/Playbook_1/README.md

 # Playbook_1
-This is first playbook for GitSync
+This is first playbook for GitSync on the shared instances and it is working